vhugogarcia/Plugin.Firebase/README.md

 # Plugin.Firebase

-This is a wrapper library around the native Android and iOS Firebase Xamarin SDKs which includes cross-platform APIs for most of the Firebase features.
+This is a .NET MAUI wrapper library around the native Android and iOS Firebase SDKs which includes cross-platform APIs for most of the Firebase features.

 ## Supported features